wteo/snake-game/README.md

 # Snake Game

 Play a never-ending cat and mouse game.
-Except in this game, you play the role of a snake instead of a cat.
+Except, you play the role of a snake instead of a cat.

 Link to the game: https://wteo.github.io/snakeGame/